Azure/Mission-Critical-Online/.ado/pipelines/README.md

 - Build Container Images and UI app
 - Configure AKS clusters
 - Deploy the container workloads to AKS and the UI app to static storage
-- Update Redirect URI in Azure AD B2C with the newly created endpoint
 - Smoke-test the API and the UI
 - (Gradually) reconfigure Front Door to direct traffic to the newly deployed stamps
 - Remove the previous release unit (plus the global infrastructure in case of the E2E pipeline)
-- Remove the Redirect URI in Azure AD B2C (for E2E pipeline with destroy)

 All pipelines use pipeline artifacts to share information like FQDNs, Resource IDs etc. between stages.
 This is needed as the deployment of the infrastructure is dynamic and can create a varying number of regional deployments (stamps).
 For example, the output of the two Terraform deployment tasks (global resources and release unit resources) are stored as JSON files as artifacts.
 Similarly, the container image names are stored as artifacts to transfer the exact image name and tag from the build stage to the deployment stage.